kris-chin/.dotfiles/TUTORIAL.md

 # pacman logs - cleaning out old packages
 You can look at every package ever installed in /var/log/pacman.log Good for trying to figure out what to get rid of

+# spotify

+I use `spotifyd` to play spotify audio.
+It's config file requires me to put in a password, I've written a script to output the content of a secret file so I don't commit it here

+I use spotify-tui as a tui for spotify, it uses spotifyd to actually play audio

+**If you need to debug spotifyd, try running it as `spotifyd --no-daemon` to get feedback**